Pungyeon/clean-go-article/README.md

 }
 ```

-This comment, is what I call a tutorial comment.
-It's pretty common in tutorials, which explain the low level functionality of a language (or programming on a more general level).
-The matter of the fact is, that these comments are absolutely useless in production code.
-Hopefully, we aren't collaborating with other programmers, who don't understand that principles behind the language we have chosen to write in, or even worse, don't understand simple principles of programming.
-As programmers, we don't have to read the comment, we know this is happening, by reading the code.
+This is what I like to call a <strong>tutorial comment</strong>; it's fairly common in tutorials, which often explain the low-level functionality of a language (or programming in general).
+While these comments may be helpful for beginners, they're absolutely useless in production code.
+Hopefully, we aren't collaborating with programmers who don't understand something as simple as a looping construct by the time they've begun working on a development team.
+As programmers, we shouldn't have to read the comment to understand what's going on&mdash;we know that we're iterating over the range 0 to 9 because we can simply read the code.
 Hence the proverb:

-<p align=center style="margin: 0 100px 20px 100px; font-style: italic">"Document why, not how." - Venkat Subramaniam</p>
+<blockquote align=center style="margin: 0 100px 20px 100px"><em>Document why, not how. &ndash; Venkat Subramaniam</em></blockquote>

-Following this logic, we can now change our comment, to explain why we are iterating from the range zero to nine:
+Following this logic, we can now change our comment to explain <em>why</em> we are iterating from the range 0 to 9:

 ```go
 // instatiate 10 threads to handle upcoming work load